Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 ## Sending tokens from Ethereum through Gravity Bridge to another chain

-This feature will become available after the Mercury upgrade and is extremely straightforward to use.
+This feature has been available since the Mercury upgrade and is extremely straightforward to use.
 Following the steps outlined in [Sending tokens from Ethereum to Gravity Bridge](#sending-tokens-from-ethereum-to-gravity-bridge) simply replace the `gravity1<hex>` bech32 encoded address with the chain prefix of your choice for example a deposit to `osmosis1` will go to Osmosis and `cosmos1` will go to the Cosmos Hub.

 This does require some setup though.
 Before you can use this feature you must make sure the address prefix you are interested in using has been mapped to an IBC channel using the command `gravity tx bech32ibc update-hrp-ibc-record` to create a governance proposal